-The spouse who is left to deal with her or his emotions after the legal divorce is commonly referred to as the “left behind spouse.”
+The spouse who is left to deal with their emotions after the legal divorce is commonly referred to as the “left-behind spouse.”
 No matter which role you find yourself playing, you have to come to grips with the end of your marriage and begin to view yourself as a separate individual and no longer a husband or wife.

 Characteristics of a Walk-Away Spouse